h311d1n3r/Arion/README.md

 2. Initialize git dependencies : `git submodule update --init`
 3. Create the build directory `mkdir build && cd build`.
 4. Run CMake to configure the project `cmake ..`.
 5. Run make to compile the project `make -j4`.
+6. Run make install to deploy the project `sudo make install`.

 <a name="how"/>

 ## How to use ?
-A wiki and a documentation are to come.
-For now, you can rely on the examples and visit the headers in `include` directory to learn more about what you can do with Arion.
+**A wiki and a documentation are to come**.
+For now, you can rely on the examples and visit the headers in `include` directory to learn more about what you can do with **Arion**.

 <a name="how_examples"/>

 ### Examples
 You can find examples inside the `examples` directory.
-These examples are by no means exhaustive, but they will teach you how to deal with Arion.
+These examples are by no means exhaustive, but they will teach you how to deal with **Arion**.

 <a name="contributing"/>